solatis/leonmergen/_posts/2015-03-21-on-the-state-of-cryptography-in-haskell.markdown

 ###### entropy

 So, how does the entropy package get its random data?
-Well, if RdRand is available, [it uses RdRand exclusively](https://github.com/TomMD/entropy/blob/master/System/EntropyNix.hs#L45), of course!
-To [quote the maintainer](https://github.com/TomMD/entropy/issues/14) when concerns about this were raised:
+Well, if RdRand is available, [it uses RdRand](https://github.com/TomMD/entropy/blob/master/System/EntropyNix.hs#L45), of course!
+To [quote the maintainer](https://github.com/TomMD/entropy/issues/14) when concerns about exclusively using RdRand were raised:

 > So far as can be seen these concerns are unfounded tinfoil-hattedness.
 RDRAND in published design and observed use is faster, safer and more portable than urandom.
 <cite>Thomas DuBuisson, Jun.
 11 2014</cite>